SaltieRL/ReplayModels/README.md

 Use `batched_value_function.py` which uses the refactorised class `BatchTrainer`.
 Running it should cache replay dataframes and protos, and plot loss with quicktracer.

+## data_main.py
+Run this script to either download or convert replay files.
+Doing this relies on the config.ini file in data/